MHland/FE_CO2/README.md

 ## Figure

-The source code for the three main images in the text is shown in  **Figure num.py**.
+The source code for the three main images in the text is shown in  **picture_num.py**.

 <br/>